YDIB11/Swissdata/index.markdown

     <div class="sdx-panel" data-animate="fade-up" markdown="1">

 A framework is only valuable if it works on data it wasn't trained on.
-We tested on **13 out-of-sample events**â€”different companies, different industries, different time periods.
+We tested on **13 out-of-sample events** - different companies, different industries, different time periods.

 ---